flatcar-archive/flatcar-docs/etcd/etcd-live-cluster-reconfiguration.md

     ```
 2. Store the output of this command for later use.

-3. Use the information from the output of the `etcdctl member add` command and provision a new Container Linux host with the following Container Linux Config:
+3. Use the information from the output of the `etcdctl member add` command and provision a new CoreOS Container Linux host with the following Container Linux Config:

     ```yaml
     etcd: